What’s Happening: Borders shut, reality dose for Big Brother

 VIRUS KEEPS MOVING WEST

 Tens of millions of people are hunkered down, so gripped by fear that they are heeding government calls to isolate themselves and slow the spread of the coronavirus.
-Wuhan, the central Chinese city where the virus was first detected late last year and which has been under lockdown for weeks, reported just one new case on Tuesday.
+Wuhan, the central Chinese city where the virus was first detected late last year and which has been under lockdown for weeks, reported just one new case Tuesday.
 The fronts in the battle have clearly shifted outside China, with its caseload now outnumbered by those outside its borders.
 Spain is now the fourth-most infected country, surpassing South Korea, where new cases have been subsiding.
 Countries from Canada to Switzerland, Russia and Malaysia announced sharp new restrictions on the movement of people across their borders.

 VIRUS REALITY TO HIT GERMAN “BIG BROTHER” PARTICIPANTS